5 Seconds of Summer: 2019–2022: Calm

-2022–present: 5SOS5
+2022–2025: 5SOS5 and solo projects

-On 2 March 2022, the band released "Complete Mess" as the lead single from their upcoming fifth studio album.
+On 2 March 2022, the band released "Complete Mess" as the lead single from their fifth studio album.
 The second single, "Take My Hand", was released on 1 April 2022.
 On 3 April 2022 the band embarked on the postponed Take My Hand World Tour, which had originally been planned for 2020.
 The third single, "Me, Myself & I", was released on 11 May 2022.
 In May 2022, the band announced their fifth studio album, 5SOS5, which was released on 23 September 2022.
 The album is the band's first released independently under BMG Rights Management.
 The fourth single "Blender" was released on 13 July 2022 and the fifth single "Older" (featuring Sierra Deaton) was released on 7 September 2022, both of which were released with no prior announcement.
 On the eve of the album release, the band performed a concert entitled The Feeling of Falling Upwards at the Royal Albert Hall in London alongside a choir and orchestra.
 The concert was also streamed globally and subsequently available on-demand for three days.
 5SOS5 charted in numerous countries, and debuted atop the album charts in Australia, the UK, Scotland, and the Netherlands, and at number two on the Billboard 200 chart.
 The album was praised for its lyricism, maturity, and for both paying homage to the band's previous albums as well as experimenting and taking risks.

-On 30 November 2022 the band started their seven show Australian leg of the Take My Hand World Tour, which ended with two concerts at the forecourt of the Sydney Opera House on 9 and 10 December 2022.
+On 30 November 2022, the band started the seven-show Australian leg of the Take My Hand tour, which ended with two concerts at the forecourt of the Sydney Opera House on 9 and 10 December 2022.
+The band would tour internationally throughout 2023 on a run dubbed The 5 Seconds of Summer Show, which culminated with a performance at When We Were Young Festival in Las Vegas that October.
+That April also saw the release of The Feeling of Falling Upwards as the band's third live album.

+On 1 March 2024 the band released the single "Lighter", which saw them collaborating with European dance music producers Galantis and David Guetta.
+One month later, in April, Hemmings release his second solo project, the EP Boy, and would embark on a tour for it later in the year.
+In July, Irwin would also release his second solo album, entitled Blood on the Drums.
+Both Hood and Clifford would follow suit in 2025 by releasing their debut solo albums – Order Chaos Order and Sidequest, respectively – within six weeks of one another.
+Hood's album reached number one on the ARIA Albums Chart upon its release in June 2025, marking the second member of the band to do so with a solo record after Hemmings achieved the same accomplishment in 2021 with When Facing the Things We Turn Away From.